The Extended Codes of Some Linear Codes: Summary of contributions and concluding remarks

 \item The extended codes $\overline{\cHam(q,m,\ba)}(-\bone)$ of nonbinary Hamming codes have minimum distance $3$, provided that $q>2$ and $m\equiv 0\pmod{3}$ (see Theorem \ref{thm16}).

-\item The standardly extended codes of the nonbinary constacyclic Hamming codes have minimum distance $3$ (see Theorem \ref{HAMM}). \end{itemize} \end{enumerate} In summary, over twelve infinite families of dimension-optimal or distance-optimal codes were obtained in this paper with the extending technique.
-Theorem \ref{thm-general112} shows that every linear code over a finite field is an extended code and demonstrates the importance of the extending technique.
+\item The standardly extended codes of the nonbinary constacyclic Hamming codes have minimum distance $3$ (see Theorem \ref{HAMM}). \end{itemize} \end{enumerate} In summary, four infinite families of dimension-optimal or distance-optimal codes were obtained in this paper with the extending technique $\overline{\C}(\bu)$.
+In addition, Open Problem \ref{prob-1120} was solved for eleven infinite families of linear codes.